amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

 # Visual and Lauguage
+- 12-in-1: Multi-Task Vision and Language Representation Learning
+    - arxiv 4/2020
+    - key
+        - in pre-training, it is multi-task learning. in this paper, it is 4 tasks, including VQA, NLVR.
+Different image-text pairs only contribute respective tasks.
+This can be pre-training task, and fine-tuned for each downstream task.
 - End-to-End Learning of Visual Representations From Uncurated Instructional Videos
     - cvpr 2020
     - video and narative, pre-training. based on contrastive learning. the